syntest-framework/syntest-framework/libraries/prng/README.md

-# The storage library of the SynTest Ecosystem
+# The pseudo random number generator library of the SynTest Ecosystem